 The Master of Divinity Program

-This three-year program is designed primarily to train persons for lay and ordained ministries in the Episcopal Church.
-Key markers of program effectiveness and tracking student success include the percentage of students who complete their program; the percentage ordained; and the percentage serving more than half-time in an ecclesial ministry setting.
+This program is designed primarily to train persons for lay and ordained ministries in church and other ministries.
+In addition to aggregated evidence of student learning using curricular outcomes as assessment criteria, other key markers of program effectiveness and tracking student success include the percentage of students who complete their program; the percentage ordained; and the percentage serving more than half-time in an ecclesial ministry setting.
 The following data reflects these key markers by tracking students who began their MDiv studies in the period 2011 to 2014, with the expectation that they would complete the program and were expected to graduate from Bexley Seabury Seminary in the period 2014 to 2017.

 |2011 – 2014 Cohort members (F/T)||19|